shoppertrail/shoppertrail-uat-guide/README.md

 3. **Verify**
    - The detail view updates to “Redeemed.”
    - That perk with the first 3 characters you noted, is gone.
 Check  **Nav > My Trail Perks**.
+If you only created one Trail Perk then there should be nothing under **My Trail Perks**.
      ![Trail Perk Redeemed](./Trail_Perk_Details_Redeemed.jpg)

 **Expected Result:**